maestro-server/webdocs/docs/contact.rst

 Feature request
 ---------------

 Do you like a new feature?
-Please open a new request on Gihub.
+Please open a new request on Github.

 `Feature request <https://github.com/maestro-server/server-app/issues/new?template=feature_request.md>`_.